zefhemel/matterless/README.md

 4. Matterless enables **extremely rapid iteration**: Matterless applications tend to (re)deploy within seconds.
 A common mode of develoment is to have Matterless watch for file changes and reload on every file save.

 Matterless is not attempting to be a replacement for AWS, Azure or GCP.
 If you need to scale from 0 to thousands of requests per second, Matterless likely won't cut it.
-Matterless' sweetspot is in building scratch-your-own-itch micro applications you may have a need for, but wouldn't require scalability the full cloud provides.
+Matterless' sweetspot is in building scratch-your-own-itch micro applications you may have a need for, but wouldn't require the extreme scalability the full cloud provides.

-Nevertheless, its programming model is very serverless-esque:
+Nevertheless, its programming model is very serverless-esque, because you...

 * Use Matterless **functions** to respond to events.
 * Use Matterless **events** to glue different parts of your application together.